tarides/ocaml-platform-installer/README.md

 To run the test, see the [README](https://github.com/tarides/ocaml-platform/blob/main/test/README.md).

-## What’s under the hood
+## What's under the hood

-Another disclaimer: the current implementation is a WIP, so what’s under the hood may (or may not) change in the future.
+Another disclaimer: the current implementation is a WIP, so what's under the hood may (or may not) change in the future.

 Under the hood, `ocaml-platform` uses several mechanisms to install and cache the platform tools.